Who Pays for a Home Pest Inspection When Selling?

 A real estate agent can inform a seller as to whether local laws require a pest inspection.
 An agent might also give a client a few referrals to pest companies, but it is not the agent's responsibility to order the pest inspection.
 It is the seller's home and the seller's responsibility to call a pest company if the seller desires an inspection.

 Some sellers might still wonder if a pest report should be paid for by the seller, even if it's not required by law.
-This really depends on:
+This really depends on three things:

 - the condition of the home

 - the type of market in which you are selling

 If the condition of the home gives you a reason to suspect there is dry-rot damage or pests, you might want to pay for a pest report to clarify.
 For example, if you can poke the tip of a ballpoint pen through a window sill, you most likely have a dry-rot situation.
 If dry-rot appears evident, a seller can verify that issue by obtaining a pest report.

 Your real estate agent might advise that you obtain a pest report.
 If it is not required, you might ask your agent for an explanation.
 Ask directly if a pest inspection is required or if it is simply a custom.
 If you are satisfied with the explanation, then move forward on that advice.

 If your market is hot, and it's a seller's market, a buyer might not request a pest inspection in an offer and might waive home inspection contingencies.
 If the buyer does not request a pest inspection, and you are not required to obtain a pest report, you might want to forget about it.
 On the other hand, if the buyer is likely to obtain a pest inspection or your market is a buyer's market, it could be preferable that a seller obtain a pest inspection while preparing the home for sale.